-Even before the debate on net neutrality gathered public attention, there has already been a few violations of net neutrality principles by some Indian service providers.
-It (started in the year 2014 when Airtel announced to charge its subscribers who use over-the-top (OTT) like Skype, Wiber, Whatsapp and etc.that lead to a rage and ultimately Airtel has to budge and the plan was put on hold.
+Even before the debate on net neutrality gathered public attention, there have already been a few violations of net neutrality principles by some Indian service providers.
+It (started in the year 2014 when Airtel announced to charge its subscribers who use over-the-top (OTT) like Skype, Viber, Whatsapp and etc. that led to criticisms and ultimately Airtel had to budge and the plan was put on hold.

-This is when TRAI released a formal consultation paper on "Regulatory Framework for Over-the-Top (OTT) services in March 2015 asking for public opinions on net neutrality.
+This is when TRAI released a formal consultation paper on the "Regulatory Framework for Over-the-Top (OTT) services in March 2015 asking for public opinions on net neutrality.